Student Trustee Dylan Mace Recognized by Kent State University Board of Trustees and Fraternal Association

 Mace also works a few hours a week in the College of Aeronautics and Engineering’s Advising Office.
-While there, he organizes paperwork and supplies for the advisors and assists them and the marketing staff with various tasks.
+He organizes paperwork and supplies for the advisors and assists them and the marketing staff.

 With all these activities, Mace finds time for several hobbies including biking, jet skiing and kayaking.